-If DCP finds that a person has not corrected the violations listed in a notice, DCP may issue a stop work order requiring the person to stop practicing the licensed trade or occupation at the location identified in the notice.
+If DCP finds that a person has not corrected the violations listed in a notice, the bill allows DCP to issue a stop work order requiring the person to stop practicing the credentialed trade or occupation at the location identified in the notice.
 The order takes effect when served either directly to the person or by U.S. mail with delivery tracking, by email with tracking and delivery confirmation, or by posting a notice in a conspicuous location at the place that is the subject of the order.
-The order stays in effect until (1) the person complies with the requirements set out in the notice and (2) DCP issues an order releasing the order after a hearing or decision.
-DCP may fine someone who does not comply with a stop work order up to \$500 per violation per day.
-The fine is imposed when written notice is given to the person and is due within 15 days of receiving notice.
-Money from fines is deposited in the consumer protection enforcement account (which funds DCP's enforcement of licensing and registration laws).
-A licensee who receives a notice can request in writing an administrative hearing to contest a stop work order and fine within 15 days of receiving the stop work order notice.
+The order stays in effect until (1) the person complies with the requirements in the notice and (2) DCP issues an order releasing the order after a hearing or decision.
+Under the bill, DCP may fine someone who does not comply with a stop work order up to \$500 per violation per day.
+The fine is imposed when written notice is given to the person and is due within 15 days after receiving notice.
+Money from fines must be deposited in the consumer protection enforcement account (which funds DCP's enforcement of licensing and registration laws).
+A person with a credential who receives a notice can request in writing an administrative hearing to contest a stop work order and fine within 15 days after receiving the stop work order notice.
 A request for a hearing does not toll the stop work order or fine unless the commissioner orders it.
 The hearing must be held following the Uniform Administrative Procedure Act (UAPA).
-Similarly, an unlicensed person may petition DCP within 15 days of receiving an order and the petition does not toll the order or fine unless ordered by the commissioner.
-But the petition must ask the commissioner to lift the order because of: - 1. an error of fact or law; - 2. newly discovered evidence that materially affects the basis for the order, if there are good reasons that it was not given to DCP when the person received the notice of violation; or - 3. other good cause.
+Similarly, a person without a credential may petition DCP within 15 days after receiving an order and the petition does not toll the order or fine unless ordered by the commissioner.
+But the petition must ask the commissioner to lift the order because of: - 1. an error of fact or law; - 2. newly discovered evidence that materially affects the basis for the order, if there are good reasons that it was not given to DCP when the person received the notice of violation; or other good cause.